Department for the treatment of urogenital tumors

-Medical team of our Department consists of specialists in the areas of clinical oncology, radiation therapy, urology and surgery.
+The medical team of the Department consists of specialists in the areas of clinical oncology, radiation therapy, urology and surgery.

-Close cooperation among these professionals and variety of available treatments, including results of the latest clinical research, allow our team to develop a competent and comprehensive treatment program for each patient.
+Close cooperation among these professionals and variety of available treatments, including results of the latest clinical research, allows the team to develop a competent and comprehensive treatment program for each patient.

-Cancers of prostate, bladder, kidney and testis are diseases that are included in the spectrum of clinical and research divisions of our Department.
+Cancers of prostate, bladder, kidney and testis are diseases that are included in the spectrum of clinical and research divisions of the Department.

 Prostate cancer is the most common cancer among males in the Western World and is the second leading cause of male mortality.

 1500 to 2000 new cases of prostate cancer are recorded annually In Israel.
 Thanks to modern diagnostic techniques and continuously improved treatment used in the Department, the number of deaths from the prostate cancer is significantly reduced.